-You will gain skills in dealing with often-complex Earth systems, evaluate current research and and apply your knowledge to real-world issues, as well as get to work in some really amazing places around the world!
+You will gain skills in dealing with often-complex Earth systems, evaluate current research and apply your knowledge to real-world issues.
+You will get to work in some really amazing places around the world.

-The Master of Science (Earth Science) at Massey University will develop your skills in a field and laboratory environment that is focussed on solutions to Earth science-based issues facing society.
+The Master of Science (Earth Science) at Massey University will develop your skills in a field and laboratory environment that is focused on solutions to Earth science-based issues facing society.

-You will also gain transferable skills that will be useful in many different careers.
+You’ll gain transferable skills that will be useful in many different careers.
 These include observation skills, advanced ability in data collection, analysis and interpretation, problem-solving and lateral thinking skills, self-motivation and resilience, teamwork as well as developing high-level written and verbal communication skills.

 Massey University Earth science staff are actively researching and are members of internationally-relevant related groups.
 Many also have extensive industry experience, through either employment or consultancy.
 They bring this expertise to your teaching.